 I help you through stressful times and difficult life transitions using a combination of therapies suited to your unique personality and individual needs.
 Each of these therapies is designed to generate the strength and motivation that you need to get out of the stuck places like anxiety and depression and on to the life that you want.

 More Info About My Practice

-In my addiction psychotherapy specialization, I work both with clients and sometimes their families and friends.
-In my 20 years of experience working with dual diagnosis and addictions, I have had the benefit of working in every level of care -- from substance abuse prevention to in-patient rehab treatment programs, PHP, IOP, and outpatient.
-One of my sincere beliefs is that there is no one way that works for every person.
-Not everyone needs rehab or 12 step groups.
+I also have an addiction psychotherapy specialization where I work both with clients and sometimes their families.
+In my 20 years of experience working with clients who have dual diagnosis and addictions, I have had the benefit of working in every level of care -- from substance abuse prevention to in-patient rehab treatment programs, PHP, IOP, and outpatient.
+One of my sincere beliefs is that there is no one way that works for every client.
+Not everyone needs rehab or 12-step groups.
 Each person and each situation deserves special consideration.
 In short, that means there are no have-to's, should's, or must's.
-What is important, however, is non-judgmental trust in the individual, empathy and compassion, knowing how to bring clients the type of care they need, and of course, never giving up.
+I apply an approach that is non-judgmental, with empathy and compassion for my clients, while bringing them the best type of care they need, and of course, never giving up.

 In Couples Counseling, I see my work as helping to develop healthy person-to-person emotional connections without sacrificing individuality.
 Each person's personality needs to be recognized and respected.
 In initial sessions, much of my focus begins with changing communication styles and learning to negotiate conflict.
 To restore or develop trust and connection, I find that people need to first literally learn to talk to each other differently.
 This is not as easy as it may sound, but it is possible and it is the foundation of maintaining healthy relationships.
 Once respectful and caring communication is established, improved emotional connections become possible and problems can be resolved.